 Pa La-U Waterfall

 A little over an hour by car from Hua Hin, you will find this small river with some waterfalls.
 It is an ideal place to cool off in nature and spend an entertaining morning.
 It belongs to the Kaeng Krachan National Park.

-Free Elephants at Kui Buri National Park
+Free Elephants at Kui Buri

 One hour and a half by car from Hua Hin you will find the small Kui Buri National Parl, one of the few places in Thailand where you can see wild and free elephants.
 There you will find a project developed by the Kuiburi Wildlife Ecotourism Club in which local farmers act as drivers and guides for 2-3 hours to enter a restricted area of the park where elephants and other animals live freely.
 Her you have the exact places you have to drive to: Hueai Leuk.